wx-chevalier/Awesome-Lists-and-CheatSheets/DevOps/DevOps-OpenSource-List.md

 - [2020-Monitoror #Project#](https://github.com/monitoror/monitoror): Unified monitoring wallboard — Light, ergonomic and reliable monitoring for anything.

 - [2020-nightingale #Project#](https://github.com/didi/nightingale): A Distributed and High-Performance Monitoring System.

-## Linux

-- [2005-htop #Project#](https://github.com/hishamhm/htop): htop is an interactive text-mode process viewer for Unix systems.
-It aims to be a better 'top'.

-- [Linux Dash #Project#](https://github.com/afaqurk/linux-dash): A simple & low-overhead web dashboard for linux systems.

-- [gtop #Project#](https://github.com/aksakalli/gtop): System monitoring dashboard for terminal.

-- [Glances #Project#](https://github.com/nicolargo/glances): Glances is a cross-platform monitoring tool which aims to present a large amount of monitoring information through a curses or Web based interface.
-The information dynamically adapts depending on the size of the user interface.

-- [2018-gotop #Project#](https://github.com/cjbassi/gotop): Another terminal based graphical activity monitor, inspired by gtop and vtop, this time written in Go!

-- [osquery #Project#](https://github.com/facebook/osquery): osquery is an operating system instrumentation framework for OS X/macOS, Windows, and Linux.
-The tools make low-level operating system analytics and monitoring both performant and intuitive.

-### Container

-- [2016-ctop #Project#](https://github.com/bcicen/ctop): ctop provides a concise and condensed overview of real-time metrics for multiple containers.

-- [2017-cAdvisor #Project#](https://github.com/google/cadvisor): Analyzes resource usage and performance characteristics of running containers.

 ## APM